Difficulty digesting fats (heartburn, diarrhea)

 - Check your water and salt intake

 - If a result of food sensitivity, try going strict.
-Some choose to do beef, salt, water only.
+Some choose to do beef, salt, and water only.

 - Drink some homemade bone broth